lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 ### Inject a target element in your html

-What we would like to do is call an `<MyComponent>` tag directly in the html.
+What we would like to do is write an `<MyComponent>` tag directly in the html.
 Unfortunately that's not a valid html tag so it won't work.